MITLibraries/alma-sapinvoices/README.md

 Running the SAP Invoices process during local development or on staging requires that there be sample invoices ready to be paid in the Alma sandbox.
 To simplify this, there is a CLI command that will create four sample invoices in the sandbox.
 To do this:
+  1. Ensure that the fund used in `sample-data/sample-sap-invoice-data.json` is active and has $$ allocated to in the Alma Sandbox.
+  2. Ensure that you have the `Invoice Manager` role in Alma Sandbox.
-  1. Copy and install AWS CLI credentials for the `SAPInvoicesManagers` role for either the `Dev1` or `Stage-Workloads` AWS account.
+  3. Copy and install AWS CLI credentials for the `SAPInvoicesManagers` role for either the `Dev1` or `Stage-Workloads` AWS account.
-  2. From corresponding (dev or stage) `sapinvoices` workspace in Terraform Cloud, copy and run the command string output named `aws_cli_run_task_create_sandbox_data`.
+  4. From corresponding (dev or stage) `sapinvoices` workspace in Terraform Cloud, copy and run the command string output named `aws_cli_run_task_create_sandbox_data`.
-  3. Go to the Alma sandbox UI > Acquisitions module > Approve (Invoice) > Unassigned tab.
+  5. Go to the Alma sandbox UI > Acquisitions module > Approve (Invoice) > Unassigned tab.
 There should be four invoices listed whose numbers start with TestSAPInvoice.
-  4. For each of those invoices, using the three dots to the right of each invoice, choose "Edit" and then click "Approve" in the upper right corner.
+  6. For each of those invoices, using the three dots to the right of each invoice, choose "Edit" and then click "Approve" in the upper right corner.
-  5. Once the invoices have been approved, they are ready to be paid and can be retrieved and processed using the `process-invoices` CLI command.
+  7. Once the invoices have been approved, they are ready to be paid and can be retrieved and processed using the `process-invoices` CLI command.

 Note that sample invoices will remain in the Alma sandbox in the "Waiting to be Sent"